kyliegorney/aberrance/README.md

 - **Answer similarity**, using statistics such as the $GBT$ statistic (van der Linden & Sotaridona, 2006) and the $M4$ statistic (Maynes, 2014).
+- **Change point**, using statistics such as the likelihood ratio test-based statistic, the score test-based statistic, and the Wald test-based statistic (Shao et al., 2016; Sinharay, 2016; Tu et al., 2023).
 - **Nonparametric misfit**, using statistics such as the $ZU3$ statistic (van der Flier, 1982) and the $H^T$ statistic (Sijtsma, 1986).
 - **Parametric misfit**, using statistics such as the standardized